Land-and-Livelihoods-Lab/learn_git/README.md

 #### 4. Pull changes with `git pull remotename branch`

-Remove the warning message by setting pulls to be "fast forward" only, with
+Remove the warning message by setting pulls to be "fast-forward" only, with `git config pull.ff only`.

-    git config pull.ff only

 #### Summary